dod-ccpo/atat/uitests/framework/README.md

 Tests are created using PyTest and Python and then executed from the command line interface through BrowserStack.
 We update these tests/steps regularly, and they can be found within the `uitests` directory.

-For further information about BrowserStack and its use in ATAT, check out [its README](./uitests/README.md) in the `uitests` directory.

 ## Testing philosophy